kiyui/dont-reinvent-bicycle/content/code/14-foss-and-github.md

 > If you are the repository owner, and you believe that your repository was disabled as a result of mistake or misidentification, you have the right to file a counter notice and have the repository reinstated.
 Our help articles provide more details on our [DMCA takedown](https://docs.github.com/articles/dmca-takedown-policy) policy and [how to file a counter notice](https://docs.github.com/articles/guide-to-submitting-a-dmca-counter-notice).
 If you have any questions about the process or the risks in filing a counter notice, we suggest that you consult with a lawyer.

 I'd like to discuss and propose a different reason to "jump to GitLab" however.
-I received the book <cite>Working in Public: The Making and Maintenance of Open Source Software</cite> by Nadia Eghbal in the mail a few weeks ago from an anonymous sender 😱, where it discusses how GitHub had essentially become the de-facto platform for hosting open source code:
+I received the book <cite>Working in Public: The Making and Maintenance of Open Source Software</cite> by Nadia Eghbal in the mail a few weeks ago from an anonymous sender 😱, where it discusses how GitHub had become the de-facto platform for hosting open source code:

 > Although there's no requirement that developers must use GitHub to write open source software, GitHub is by far the dominant code-hosting platform today *(page 21)*